bloggins/BodyOdor/5.Egg-Hunter-Kolibri/README.md

 https://www.exploit-db.com/shellcodes/46281

-!!!!IF ANYTHING USEFUL AT ALL IS PASSED ON HERE AT ALL, IT IS THIS RETIRED ARCHIVE....!!!!
+!!!!
+IF ANYTHING USEFUL IS PASSED ON HERE AT ALL, IT IS THIS RETIRED ARCHIVE....!!!!

 https://web.archive.org/web/20120503030935/http://projectshellcode.com/?q=node/12